CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Evaluation Details

 \subsection{Implementation}

-\paragraph{Backbone Models.} We consistently use OpenAI's \texttt{gpt-5-nano} with a temperature of 0.0 to ensure deterministic generation.
+We consistently use OpenAI's \texttt{gpt-5-nano} with a temperature of 0.0 to ensure deterministic generation.
 For vector embeddings, we employ the Sentence-BERT \cite{reimersSentenceBERTSentenceEmbeddings2019} version of \texttt{all-MiniLM-L6-v2} with a dimensionality of 384.
 All evaluation metrics involving LLM-as-a-judge are implemented using the Ragas framework \cite{esRAGAsAutomatedEvaluation2024}, with \texttt{Gemini-2.5-Flash-Lite} serving as the underlying evaluation engine.

-\paragraph{Baseline Parameters.} To ensure a fair comparison among all graph-based RAG methods, we utilize a unified root knowledge graph (see Appendix \ref{app:hugrag_graph_construction} for construction details).
+To ensure a fair comparison among all graph-based RAG methods, we utilize a unified root knowledge graph (see Appendix \ref{app:hugrag_graph_construction} for construction details).
 For the retrieval stage, we set a consistent initial $k=3$ across all baselines.
-Other parameters are kept at their default values to maintain a neutral comparison, with the exception of method-specific configurations (e.g., global vs. local modes in GraphRAG) that are essential for the algorithm's execution.
 All experiments were conducted on a high-performance computing cluster managed by Slurm.
 Each evaluation task was allocated uniform resources consisting of 2 CPU cores and 16 GB of RAM, utilizing 10-way job arrays for concurrent query processing.